maiya-22/pokemon-game/readme.md

 ## Vermillion Gym Pokemon Game:
-- A little game app, to practice fetching from an api, promises, and animations.
+- Student project.
+A little game app, to practice fetching from an api, promises, and animations.
+Also experimented with setTimeout with DOM manipulation.

 - Code used:
     - ES6: promisifying vanilla XMLHttpRequest object via vanilla JS Promises; JS factory functions.